Disclaimer

 - Knowingly failing to report income

-- Concealing cash income or running off-the-books activity
+- Concealing cash or operating off the books

 - Using offshore accounts to hide income

-If intent cannot be proven, the issue is usually handled as a civil tax matter rather than tax evasion.
+If intent cannot be proven, the matter is typically handled as a civil tax issue.

-These terms are often used interchangeably, but the IRS treats them very differently.
-Understanding the distinction matters because penalties and exposure vary significantly.
+These terms are often confused.
+The IRS treats them very differently.

 Tax avoidance is legal.
-It involves using deductions, credits, elections, and planning strategies allowed under tax law.
+It involves using deductions, credits, and elections allowed under tax law.

-Tax mistakes include math errors, misunderstanding tax rules, missing forms, filing late, or incorrect reporting without intent.
-These issues may result in penalties but are not crimes.
+Tax mistakes include math errors, misunderstood rules, missing forms, or incorrect reporting without intent.

-Tax fraud goes a step further and typically involves deliberate deception, false statements, forged documents, or schemes designed to mislead the IRS.
+Tax fraud usually includes deliberate deception, forged documents, or structured schemes designed to mislead the IRS.

 - Tax avoidance: Legal planning